umijs/umi/docs/docs/docs/api/commands.en-US.md

 $ umi lint
 Usage: umi lint

- Support for validation of js, ts, tsx, jsx type files only: umi lint --eslint-only
+ Validate js, ts, tsx, and jsx files with utoo-lint only: umi lint --eslint-only

  Support for validation of css, less and other style files only: umi lint --stylelint-only